 - Sprinkles (garnish, optional)

-- Place ice-cream, milk and extract in a blender, cover and blend until combine.
+- Place ice cream, milk and peppermint extract in a blender, cover and blend until combined.
 Optional: mix in food colouring to get a pretty pink hue.

-- Portion into glasses and garnish with whipped cream and toppings (if desired).
+- Pour into glasses.
+Garnish, if desired, with whipped cream, chocolate shavings, crushed candy cane and/or sprinkles.
 Enjoy!Note: If adding whipped cream, leave enough space at the top of the glass for it.
 Otherwise, it will spill out over the glass.

 - As mentioned, food colouring is totally optional here.
 For a fun change, try green food colouring instead.